 Welcome to Tsutahashi Karate Club - Ivybridge

 Established in 1987, Ivybridge's Tsutahashi Shotokan Karate Club is a welcoming and friendly club, widely recognised for its excellent standards and high-achieving students both in terms of grades and competitive success, together with personal fulfilment for members of all ages on their journey to Black Belt and beyond.

 The Ivybridge-based club belongs to the Karate Union of Great Britain (KUGB) which is the largest karate organisation in the UK, commanding great respect in the martial arts world.
 Grading examinations are conducted by Sensei Andy Sherry 9th Dan - head of the KUGB.

 The club is run on a not-for-profit basis: our focus is on high quality Shotokan Karate, an effective and strong traditional martial art taught in our club in its full depth.
 We don’t cut corners – this is the real thing!
 The quality and passion for this martial art in the club is self-evident.
 If you are looking for a high quality South Hams martial arts club you are very welcome to COME AND SEE FOR YOURSELF!

 Sensei Neil Rowley 4th Dan

-Sensei Neil Rowley has been practising Shotokan Karate for approximately 26 years and has been a member of Tsutahashi Shotokan Karate Club (formerly Marjon SKC) since it was started by Sensei’s Gary Hulbert 4th Dan and Jane Easterbrook 3rd Dan in Ivybridge Leisure Centre in 1987.
+Sensei Neil Rowley has been practising Shotokan Karate for over 30 years and has been a member of Tsutahashi Shotokan Karate Club (formerly Marjon SKC) since it was started by Sensei’s Gary Hulbert 4th Dan and Jane Easterbrook 3rd Dan in Ivybridge Leisure Centre in 1987.